wp-plugins/wp-fjqgrid/readme.txt

 = Which are the know limitations or issues? = will be fixed in future realises, but until now...
 -.
-You cannot use dashes in the table name (da verificare, migliorare l'elenco tabelle ammesse) -. your table MUST have a field named id integer autoincrement that must be primary key.
-(TODO: check this in the code) -.
+You cannot use dashes in the table name
+-.
+Your table MUST have the first field that must be primary key -.
 There are security issues.
 Probably should limit access to logged-in users -.
-The field render and size are set to a default, will be possible to set them for each field in the future -.
-Still no edit possible
+The fields render and size are set to a default, possible but not easy to set them for each field -.
--.
 No decode/pull down lists awailable
+-. edit/delete/insert does not check for errors! simply refuse to work...

 = Third parts js and css =
 jqGrid: jQuery Grid Plugin 4.4.3 – last version which support IE6 - from http://www.trirand.com/blog/jqgrid/downloads/jquery.jqGrid-4.4.3.zip